isouzasoares/work-at-olist/phonecalls/README.md

 ### Installing dependencies

-The dependencies are split in production and development.
+The dependencies are split in requirements and development.
 Install the development dependencies using the command:

     python3.6 -m pip install -r requirements.txt

-This will install the production dependencies plus the development packages, such as *coverage* and *flake8* tools.
+This will install the requirements dependencies plus the development packages, such as *pytest* tools.

 ### Configure .env file